AlexandriaILS/Alexandria/docs/contributing_code/environment_setup.md

 zsh
 ```

 ...so the shell that I'm running (and, most likely, you as well) is `zsh`.
-Once you've identified your shell, you can tell it where to find `poetry`:
+Once you've identified your shell, you can tell it where to find Poetry:

 ```shell
 # zsh